MatthewNobes/recipe-book/README.md

 ### recipe-book-app

+The App is the user interface for the recipe-book system.
+The App has been created with [React](https://reactjs.org/) and JavaScript.

 For setup and development information for this component see the `README.md` in the component directory.

 ### recipe-book-api

+The API provides data from the database for the recipe app.
+It is built using [Typescript](https://www.typescriptlang.org/), [Express](https://expressjs.com/) and [Prisma](https://www.prisma.io/).

 For setup and development information for this component see the `README.md` in the component directory.

+The API routes can be found on the swagger page, see the Documentation section in the `README.md`.

 ### database